commanderxll/madclient/README.md

 # madclient, 2025.
 Mad Client v0.8 Free

-✅INFO: This version includes the official MadClient (FREE), allowing complete freedom of use.
+🌐INFO: This version includes the official MadClient (FREE), allowing complete freedom of use.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 👥TEAM: Do not trust individuals who claim to be the "owners" of this client.
 The original creators are @silkdrift and @commanderxl_, and this is the official github repository.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------